Text Size: A A A

 What is an insulin pump?

-An insulin pump is a small, portable device that delivers a continuous supply of insulin.
-It is clipped to your belt or tucked inside your clothing.
-The pump holds a reservoir filled with insulin, and is programmed to give small amounts of insulin continuously through an an infusion set.
-When you need extra insulin before meals or before a snack, you push the buttons on the pump to deliver the right amount of insulin to match the carbohydrates you eat.
-The infusion set is inserted under the skin and changed every 2 or 3 days.
-New technology allows for increased safety features and better insulin management as they can automatically make adjustments to insulin infusion to prevent both low and high blood sugar.
+An insulin pump is a small device that delivers a continuous supply of insulin through a thin flexible tube (cannula) inserted under the skin.
+The pump holds a reservoir filled with rapid acting insulin, and is programmed to give small amounts of insulin continuously.
+When you need extra insulin before meals or before a snack, you push the buttons on the pump or app on your phone to deliver the right amount of insulin to match the carbohydrates you eat.
+The infusion set or pod that contains the cannula is changed every 2 or 3 days.
+Newer pump features allow for increased safety and better insulin management, as the pump can automatically make adjustments to insulin infusion rates to prevent both low and high blood sugar levels.

 What to consider if you are thinking about a pump: